campaignmonitor/createsend-objectivec/README.markdown

 # CreateSend Objective-C #

-`CreateSend` is an Objective-C library for talking to the Campaign Monitor API from Cocoa & Cocoa Touch applications on Mac OS X 10.5+ & iOS 4.0+.
+CreateSend Objective-C is a library for talking to the Campaign Monitor API from Cocoa & Cocoa Touch applications.
+It supports Mac OS X 10.5+ & iOS 4.0+.

 ## Features ##